 We first review your application against the eligibility criteria.
-If eligible, the committee, which is comprised of representatives from DITRDCA, will then assess it against the assessment criteria.
+If eligible, your application will be assessed against the assessment criteria.
 Only eligible applications will proceed to the assessment stage.

-The committee will consider your application on its merits, based on:
+We consider your application on its merits, based on:

 - how well it meets the criteria

 - how it compares to other applications

-- whether it provides value with relevant money.
+- whether it provides value with relevant money.3